-Once your reality engine has constructed the illusory lines between the black disks, it notices that these lines have a regular pattern, consistent with being the projection of a cube.
-It decides that this is probably no accident, concluding instead that a cube probably occludes the black disks.
-So it hallucinates the cube and makes it float in front of the disks.
+Once your reality engine has constructed the illusory lines between the black disks, it then notices that these lines have a regular pattern, consistent with being the projection of a cube.
+It decides that this is probably no accident.
+It decides instead that a cube probably occludes the black disks.
+So it hallucinates the cube, and makes it float in front of the disks.

 If you watch the cube for a while, you might see it suddenly flip.
 Sometimes you see a cube with corner A in front and sometimes a cube with corner B in front.
 Call these cube A and cube B. Your reality engine decides that cube A and cube B are both likely interpretations of this image, and so it first constructs one, then the other, repeatedly in an infinite loop.

 But there are more cubes here.
 Think of the black disks as holes in a white sheet of paper.
-You look through these holes, and behind them see a white cube (it might take a little time to see it).
+You look through these holes, and behind them see a white cube.
 Again, you sometimes see a cube with corner A in front and sometimes with corner B in front.
 So here are two more cubes that your reality engine constructs.
 Call them cube A' and cube B'.

-Now comes a strange question: Which of the four cubes is there when you don't look?
+Now comes a strange question.
+Which of the four cubes is there when you don't look?
 Cube A, or A'?
 Cube B, or B'?

 The answer must be that no cube is there when you don't look.
 After all, each cube you see looks three-dimensional, but the page on which Figure 2 appears is flat.
-Therefore, a three-dimensional cube is only there when you look; its existence depends on your reality engine (Hoffman, 2000).
+Therefore a three-dimensional cube is only there when you look, and only exists so long as your reality engine creates it (Hoffman, 2000).
+When you don't look, the best description of what you'll see next is a "superposition," i.e., a description of the probability of seeing each cube.
+If, for instance, all four cubes are equally likely to be seen, then each has a probability of one fourth.
+When you next look, this superposition of probabilities "collapses," and you see one of the four cubes.

+Notice the lines labeled L and M. Sometimes L is on the front of a cube, sometimes it is on the back.
+Similarly for M. But, whenever you see L in front you see M in back and vice versa: Your construction of the cubes "entangles" L and M to always be opposite.